Being Outside of

 From this point, I knew I had to check the news daily (it would have to be done online as I had no access to a newspaper).
 I

-see what was happening in each country.
+tried to search images so that I could see what was happening in each country.
 To each country.
 While I found many pictures

 of Haifa, those of Beirut were few and far between.
 Most pictures were of foreigners evacuating the country – something that,